…How Forest, Police, and MRA officials help charcoal smugglers in exchange for bribes

-Movement for Environmental Action (MEA) interim leader Matthews Malata says this country has done a lot of studies and accumulated a lot of data which is not being translated into any actions.
+Movement for Environmental Action (MEA) interim leader Matthews Malata says this country has done a lot of studies and accumulated a lot of data that is not being translated into any actions.

 “The problem is our universities, the National Commission for Science and Technology, other government departments and NGO’s continue to work in isolation.

-“We have the solutions, expertise and a bit of resources, but we seem not to be organised.
+“We have the solutions, expertise, and a bit of resource, but we seem not to be organised.
 It is clear we are losing this battle, but we can come back,” says Malata.

 According to the National Charcoal Strategy (NCS) of 2017-2027, more than 97 percent of households in Malawi rely on illegally and unsustainably sourced biomass (charcoal and firewood) for domestic cooking and heating energy.

 This has resulted in high levels of deforestation and forest degradation throughout the country, with downstream negative impacts on water availability, hydropower-generating capacity, and more broadly, vulnerability of Malawians to climate change.

 Malawi is losing around 30 000 hectares of forests every year and the recovery pace is way below the alarming levels of destruction to charcoal production, firewood use, agriculture expansion and tobacco growing.